Thursday, April 14th, 2022

 Our Top 25 Fun Facts About Alaska

-There are literally hundreds of fun facts about Alaska, America’s 49th state, but we’ve whittled down that list of Alaska trivia to our top 25: #1: On October 18, 1867 Alaska officially became the property of the United States.
+There are literally hundreds of fun facts about Alaska, America’s 49th state, but we’ve whittled down that list of Alaska trivia to our top 25: #1: On October 18, 1867 Alaska officially became a territory of the United States.
 Many Americans called the purchase of the land from Russia...
 Read more

 Where IS Alaska??